IrinaMax/Demos/model-based-machine-learning/ReadMe.md

 Conclusion
 ----------

-There several potential advantages of using model-based machine learning including;
+There are several potential advantages of using model-based machine learning including;

 -   This approach provides a systematic process of developing bespoke models tailored to our specific problem.